h-e-g/CNN_aDNA/Simulation_files_SLiM/README_SIMULATIONS.md

 To run:
 ./ABC_SLIM.sh SETTINGS.sh

-Simulations are performed according to the SLiM input file called "SLiM.slim"

-Simulation parameters are defined in SETTINGS.sh (e.g., number of jobs and number of simulations per job).
+Simulations are performed according to the SLiM input file called "SLiM.slim".
+The simulation parameters are defined in SETTINGS.sh (e.g., number of jobs and number of simulations per job).
 Check SETTINGS.sh file for full list of pre-defined parameters.

-Directories need to be changed to local directories when running.
+Important note: Directories need to be changed to local directories when running.
 Check all scripts have updated directories

 Ancient DNA metadata to run simulations can be found in METADATA/

+Expected output:

-Expected output: We provide an expected output when running ./ABC_SLIM.sh SETTINGS.sh for the pre-defined parameters in the shared files and the metadata provided in METADATA
-The ouptut is for 405 simulations each run on two separate jobs Software requirements: SLiM v3, R (+ dplyr package), perl
+We provide an expected output when running ./ABC_SLIM.sh SETTINGS.sh for the pre-defined parameters in the shared files and the metadata provided in METADATA.
+The ouptut is for 405 simulations each run on two separate jobs.